Albert Johnson (criminal): Death

 The pursuit team rounded a bend in the river to find Johnson only a few hundred yards ahead, standing in front of them.
 Johnson attempted to run for the bank but was not wearing his snowshoes and could not make it.
 A firefight broke out in which RCMP Constable Alfred King was seriously wounded and Johnson was killed after being shot in the left side of the pelvis at an acute angle.
 It is believed that the bullet passed through vital tissues, bowels, and main arteries, which led to his death.
-May landed the plane, picked up the injured officer and flew him to help for which he was credited with saving his life.
+May landed the plane, picked up the injured King and flew him to help, for which May was credited with saving King's life.

 After Johnson's death, RCMP officials realized that he had travelled over 137 km away from his cabin in 33 days, burning approximately 42 MJ (10,000 kcal) a day in the cold weather and hostile terrain.
 Seventy-five years later in 2007, forensics teams found that his tailbone was not actually symmetrical, causing his spine to curve left and right slightly.
 In addition, one foot was longer than the other.

-An examination of Johnson's body yielded over $2,000 in both American and Canadian currency as well as some gold, a pocket compass, a razor, a knife, fish hooks, nails, a dead squirrel, a dead bird, a large quantity of Beecham's Pills and teeth with gold fillings that were believed to be his.
+An examination of Johnson's body yielded over $2,000 in both American and Canadian currency as well as some gold, a pocket compass, a razor, a knife, fish hooks, nails, a dead squirrel, a dead bird, a large quantity of Beecham's Pills (one of the very few patent medicines with actual benefits, namely a digestive aid) and teeth with gold fillings that were believed to be his.
+The money, were it all USD, would be worth around 47000 USD in 2025.
+His dental work was of exceptional quality, suggesting poverty was not a reason for him to relocate North.
+Johnson had had a successful solitary life, if not a middle-class background, making his actions even more mysterious.
 During the entire chase, the Mounties had never heard Johnson utter a single word.
-The only thing they heard was Johnson's laugh after he shot Constable Edgar Millen.
-To this day people debate who he was, why he moved to the Arctic, or if he was actually responsible for interfering with the trap lines as alleged.
+At the time, the only person known to have heard his spoken voice was the RCMP constable who had interviewed him over his business in the town.
+The constable believed Johnson to be of Scandinavian origin, which modern DNA tests seem to confirm.
+All that the posse had heard from Johnson was his laugh after he shot Constable Edgar Millen.
+To this day people debate who he was, why he moved to the Arctic, and if he was actually responsible for interfering with the trap lines as alleged.